 - All students participate in a Summer and a Winter Sport

-- Barker's sporting facilities include five ovals, 12 tennis courts, 2 Indoor Basketball courts, an astro-turf playing field, an indoor swimming pool, a full equipped Strength and Conditioning Gymnasium, dedicated Girl's gym
+- Barker's sporting facilities include five ovals, 10 tennis courts, an astro-turf playing field, an indoor swimming pool and the Rosewood Centre, providing five court spaces, gym and exercise spaces, rooms for dance.

 - Boys compete in the CAS competition (Committee of the Associated Schools)